sstarzh/vnfmanager/docs/deploy.rst

 In F5 VNFM UI, click :menuselection:`System Resources -> Secret Store Management`, click |edit_deploy| next to each of the following secrets to edit the values for your project.
-Doing so enables your blueprint to access these values as needed, during orchestration, without exposing the plain text values:
+Doing so enables your blueprint to access these values as needed, during orchestration, without exposing the plain text values.

-:menuselection:`System Resources -> Secret Store Management`

 1. Change the following credentials: